Angel2367716/GifTastic/pseudocode.md

 Adding new buttons with text search box
-*use a click funtion and select the add search id
+*use a click funtion and select the add search id✅
 	-varialbe newSearch, input,.eq(0), val
-	-add to search array using the push function -populate the button
+	-add to search array using the push function✅ -populate the button✅
-	-return it false so we can prevent the page from reloading
+	-return it false so we can prevent the page from reloading✅

 Animate images (place this on top of the addSearch, click function